audreyf72/unit-4-game/README.md

 --Problems with coding the game---

-I was able to set up the framework in HTML and CSS with no issue.
-I'm struggling with the Javascript and Jquery portion.

-I've checked the logic and am getting no errors in the console inspector.
-According to the console log the random number is being generated and displayed.
-Also, the four random numbers to be assigned to the crystals are also being generated.
-But the values are not being assigned to the crystals or registered when the crystals are clicked.
-To this end, I'm unable to see is the wins and losses are being recorded or if the game reset is working.

-I will continue to try running each section independently to isolate the issue so I can focus on fixing just that part.
-Once I get it working I will put it back into my game.js file and see if the rest will run with the corrected portion.
+I was able to fix the issues with assigning values to each crystal.
+My remaining issue is that the random number generated at the start of the game doesn't stay within the parameters, between 19 to 120.
+I'm still working on that problem.